 - Grants Management Officer (GMO): The GMO signs the Notice of Award (NoA) and is the NIH official who is responsible for the business management and other non-programmatic aspects of the award.
 GMOs ensure that laws, regulations, and administrative policies are followed.

 - Grants Management Specialist (GMS): The GMS works with the GMO on the day-to-day management of the grant.
 The name and contact information of the GMS assigned to a particular grant appears on the NoA.

 - Program Official (PO): The PO is responsible for the programmatic, scientific, and/or technical aspects of assigned applications and grants.
 The PO coordinates with grants management on post-award administration.

 - Authorized Organizational Representative (AOR): The AOR, also known as Signing Official (SO) in the eRA Commons, is the designated representative of the grantee organization in matters related to the award and its administration.
 Their signature certifies that the applicant organization will comply and is accountable for all assurances and certifications referenced in the application.
 This individual's signature further certifies that the applicant organization will be accountable both for the appropriate use of funds awarded and for the performance of the grant-supported project or activities resulting from the application.

 The PD/PI is the core member of the grantee team responsible for ensuring compliance with the financial and administrative aspects of the award.
-The PD/PI work closely within the grantee organization to create and maintain necessary documentation, such as technical and administrative reports, preparing justifications, appropriately acknowledging federal support of research findings in publications, announcements, news programs, and other media, and ensuring compliance with other federal and organizational requirements.
+The PD/PI works closely within the grantee organization to create and maintain necessary documentation, such as technical and administrative reports, preparing justifications, appropriately acknowledging federal support of research findings in publications, announcements, news programs, and other media, and ensuring compliance with other federal and organizational requirements.

 NIH encourages the PD/PI to maintain contact with the NIH program officer with respect to the scientific aspects of the project and the grants management officer concerning the business and administrative aspects of the award.